paulfioravanti/paulfioravanti.github.io/_posts/2021-09-04-plover-for-the-record.md

 Armed with a dictionary to use, let's learn how to use it, while getting an introduction to Q&A itself!

+> **UPDATE 22 February 2024**: If you don't want to maintain another dictionary,
+> I have packaged up all the Q&A logic in this post (and more) into a Plover
+> plugin called [Plover Q&A][].
+You can find it in the Plugins Manager of your
+> Plover application.

 ## _[Ab Initio][]_